rasodu/AspnetCoreOnHerokuSample/PRODUCTBACKLOG.md

   - Development SQL server should be started on Docker when project starts.
   - Development SQL server should be migrated on project startup.
   - Development SQL server should be seeded on project startup.
-- Implement CI.
-This will allow us to test code.
-We are not implementing full CI.
-Our implementation and impediment to implementing full CI are listed below.
-  - Two technical ways to implement this.
-They are discussed in Microsoft [documentation](https://docs.microsoft.com/en-us/azure/devops/pipelines/languages/docker?view=vsts&tabs=yaml#integrate-build-and-test-tasks).
-We are opting for Docker approach.
-    1. Test in the build pipeline
-       - With this approach the tool will be intelligently gather data from test run and create reports.
-       - But you may have to customize given environment with additional tools to have your code build and tested.
-    1. Test in docker
-       - You are already building the image for deployment.
-So not much effort is needed to setup the environment.
-       - Pipeline tool will not be able to pull test result.
-  - Types of CI.
-To keep the setup simple.
-We have decided to not do full CI at this point.
-    1. Full CI.
-This is what it means when we call CI.
-       - Each pull request will run all unit tests and show their status on pull request.
-       - There is no easy way to enable full CI.
-You need to purchase Heroku CI or user service like Azure DevOps which provide free CI time.
-       - We have decided to not enable full CI at this point.
-It will make setting up project more complicated.
-And we want to stick with Heroku.
-       - Developer can easy enable full CI support by making minor modifications.
-    1. Run test before deployment.
-       - This will make sure test are run successfully before each deployment.
-But it will not give developer feedback right when they are writing their code.
-In case tests fail, then developer may have to go back to the code that they have written earlier and fix the tests.
-       - If a unit test is failing, then developer will be unable to deploy the code.
-       - This approach will provide a runway that developers will be able to use to setup full CI.
 - Allow developers to use this project by simply copying files from this project to their project.
   - We have to allow ```webapp``` project name to be customized in docker file.
 We can implement this using ARG and ENV in docker file.
   - Stages that we want to have